robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     > Look for the **Object Encryption** field.

-At this point you have identified that there is a bucket with high risk data that has open public read permissions and that certain objects in your bucket are not encrypted.
+At this point you have identified that there is a bucket with high risk data that has open public read permissions and that certain objects in that bucket are not encrypted.
 When you first configured the environment you enabled default encryption for the bucket so this could be an indicator that some one has disabled it.

 Since you are already in the Macie service, create a new Basic Alert that will alert you in the future if default encryption is disabled on any of your buckets.